qwutony/qwutony.github.io/_wiki/004-physical-penetration-testing.md

   - Security Hinges
     - Use hinges with non-removable pins.
     - Opt for hinges with set screws that hold the pin in place.
-    -
   - Jamb Pin Screws
     - Install jamb pin screws in the door and frame.
 These are screws that extend from the door into the frame, preventing the door from being lifted off even if the hinge pins are removed.
   - Reinforced Hinge Plates
     - Use reinforced hinge plates that provide additional security and make it more difficult to access and remove the pins.

-## Door Latch
+### Door Latch
 Door latches can be vulnerable to unauthorized access if manipulated with specialized tools.

 <img width="397" alt="image" src="https://github.com/qwutony/qwutony.github.io/assets/45024645/65c8cfc8-dc2c-4b31-9da5-9ba63733d5bb">

 **Requires:**
+  - Latch Tool
-  - Latch Tool (A specialized tool used to manipulate the latch mechanism of a door)
+    - A specialized tool used to manipulate the latch mechanism of a door.
+  - Wires
-  - Wires (Thin wires or other tools used to bypass protective plates and access the latch mechanism directly)
+    - Thin wires or other tools used to bypass protective plates and access the latch mechanism directly.

 **Targets:** Door Latches (can be manipulated to open the door without a key or proper access)